Identifying Causal Structure in Dynamical Systems: Implementation

-Expected value and variance in~\eqref{eqn:test_statistic} can be estimated through Monte Carlo simulations.
-For these simulations, we use the true initial conditions $\xI(0)$ and $\xII(0)$, that way accounting for uncertainty due to unequal initial conditions between experiments.
-The significance level of the test can be adjusted through $\nu$ using Chebyshev's inequality \cite{chebyshev1874sur}.
+Expected value and variance in \eqref{eqn:test_statistic} can be estimated through Monte Carlo simulations.
+For these simulations, we use the true initial conditions $\xI(0)$ and $\xII(0)$.
+That way, we account for uncertainty due to unequal initial conditions between experiments.
+The significance level of the test can be adjusted through $\nu$ using Chebyshev's inequality \citep{chebyshev1874sur}.